 When employees take holidays, it improves their concentration and mental health.
 Encourage your employees to take real holidays.
 Many people feel obligated to help ageing parents during their time off or finish duties and projects they put off while working.
 These things do not help reduce stress.

-Educate your employees on the benefits of detaching from daily worries.
+Educate your employees about the benefits of detaching from daily worries.
 Reducing their amount of stress by travelling, for example, will help them to lower their risk of heart disease.
 When your worker returns to their daily routine after enjoying a relaxing trip, they will most likely feel rejuvenated.
 Your business benefits directly as they will come back with a new energy that will positively impact their productivity.

 Experiencing new things makes self-confidence grow